metapolator/canola/notes/stepping.md

 *four cps master but only one base.ufo!

 For each instance I want to export I set the proportions.
-For example, this is `normalbols.cps`:
+For example, this is `normalbold.cps`:

 	@dictionary {
 	    * {